Enplug/app-seed/app/README.md

 - `app.component.*` files contain basic component code.
 It triggers `start()` command of the Player
 - `app.module.ts` is the main module entry
 - `enplug.service.ts` consists of simple service that proxies Enplug Player methods.
 It's recommended to separate Player calls and component code that way.
-- `translation.initializer.ts` consists of code used to bootstrap translation engine for the App

 As with any other standard `Angular` app, `environments` directory may be used to provide environment-specific variables to the code.